Kinto/kinto/docs/api/records.rst

 ================

 .. http:post:: /buckets/(bucket_id)/collections/(collection_id)/records
+and its id will be assigned automatically
     **Requires authentication**

-    Stores a record in the collection, assigning it an identifier.
+    Stores a record in the collection, and its id will be assigned automatically.

     **Example Request**